IB Diploma Programme

 The International Baccalaureate Diploma Programme (IBDP) is a two-year educational program for students aged from 16 to 19 years old that is internationally accredited for entry into institutions of higher education worldwide.

-This programme is taught in English and complemented with daily French instruction.
+This programme is taught in English and complemented with regular French instruction.

 The aim of the IB Diploma programme